 Go to your Google Account and click on Security from the left navigation panel.

 Scroll down and click on 2-Step Verification.

-Once clicked on SET UP, you get a few number codes which you can use to sign-in if you forget your account password.
-These backup codes are for one time use and you have to create a new set again if once used.
+Once clicked on SET UP, you get a few number codes that you can use to sign in if you forget your account password.
+These backup codes are for one-time use, and you have to create a new set again if once used.
 Keep these codes safe and accessible somewhere for emergency situations.

 2-Step verification is very important to keep your account safe.
-Also, it is highly recommended to follow the recovery process carefully as Google will not return the account if you won’t prove your ownership to the account.
+Also, it is highly recommended to follow the recovery process carefully as Google will not return the account if you don’t prove your ownership of the account.

-We hope this post you help you recover your Google account back!
+We hope this post helps you recover your Google account back!